dskhanirfan/imtiaz-Pathway-Logic-Model-Builder/README.md

 ## Introduction
-It is quite evident from the previous chapters that Pathway Logic is very useful for qualitative analysis and cross talk identification within large pathways.
+Pathway Logic is essential for qualitative analysis and cross talk identification within large pathways.
 The modeling process for such analysis requires many computational skills like software installation/ configuring in Linux, programming etc.
 The programming in MAUDE is a time consuming task even for computer professional